SpudGunMan/meshing-around/modules/bbstools.md

 ---

 ## 1.2 Direct Mail (DM) Messages
 - **DMs are private messages** sent from one node to another.
 - Stored separately from public posts in `data/bbsdm.pkl`.
 - Each DM entry typically includes:
   `[id, toNode, message, fromNode, timestamp, threadID, replytoID]`
+- You can inject DMs directly for automation using the `script/injectDM.py` tool.

 ### DM Delivery